alantomw/Flow/README.md

 ## Notes
 - This extension was created as a custom solution and is not available on the Chrome Web Store
-- The UI design follows the dark theme reference provided